 You want the cheapest solution to your fencing needs, but cheaper isn’t always the most cost-effective option.

-We understand many people view a fence as a boundary to their property, keeping people out and providing privacy from prying eyes.
+Many people view a fence as a boundary to their property, keeping people out and providing privacy from prying eyes.
 However, your fence is as much a part of your property as your front door.
 Yes, it has a function but it should also be chosen and installed with as much care as your front door or windows.

-Of course, there is the old adage that you get what you pay for, so going for the cheapest options means you will have the lowest-grade materials.
+Of course there is the old adage that you get what you pay for, so going for the cheapest options means you will have the lowest-grade materials.

 Whilst this may, in fact, do the job required you are compromising on aesthetics, quality and longevity.